Table of Contents

 - Plasmodesmata: Channels that connect the cytoplasm of neighboring cells.

-The cell wall is a crucial structure in plant and fungi cells, providing protection, shape, and helping cells connect with each other!
+The cell wall is a crucial structure in plant and fungal cells, providing protection, rigidity, and intercellular connectivity while supporting plant growth and survival.

 3. Endomembrane System